-Comparison of Total Return - LSDI (All Loans) to Morningstar LSTA U.S. Leveraged Loan 100 Index
+Comparison of Total Return - Lincoln Senior Debt Index (All Loans) to Morningstar LSTA U.S. Leveraged Loan 100 Index

 - Investment return is generated from two sources: (1) capital gains and losses; and, (2) income return.
 In the leverage lending asset class, income returns dominate capital gains or losses, resulting in a positive quarterly total return. - Since the inception of the LSDI, both the Morningstar LSTA U.S. Leverage Loan 100 Index, which measures the performance of the BSL market, and the direct lending market have experienced an increase in total return.
-Quarterly returns in the BSL market were 3.8% versus the LSDI's quarterly returns of 0.9%.
-For the quarter ending December 31, 2022, the LSDI experienced a decline in price whereas the BSL market experienced an increase in price.
-As a result, the BSL market experienced higher quarterly returns. - Given the likelihood of rising interest rates and the negative impact on value, we expect returns to remain positive, but lower than historical periods during quarters where interest rates were declining.
+BSL returns for the guarter ending March 31, 2023 were 2.9% versus the LSDI of 2.6%. - Given the relatively high level of interest rates we expect returns to remain high by historical standards.

-Total Returns (cont.)
+Total Return (cont.)

-Correlation and Comparison of Quarterly Returns - LSDI (All Loans) to BSL Market
+Correlation and Comparison of Quarterly Returns - Lincoln Senior Debt Index (All Loans) to Broadly Syndicated Loan Market

-- While the correlation between the LSDI and Morningstar LSTA 100 Investment is high at approximately 81%: - the LSDI is significantly less volatile; while, - generating higher returns. - Investments in the direct lending market experience higher returns and lower volatility than the BSL market. - The direct lending market experiences negative returns much less frequently than the BSL market, given its higher yields. - Since the inception of the LSDI in Q3 2014 through Q4 2022, only Q1 2020 reported a negative quarterly return whereas the BSL market has experienced eight quarters of negative returns.
+- While the correlation between the LSDI and Morningstar LSTA 100 Investment is high at approximately 81%: - the LSDI is significantly less volatile; while, - generating higher returns. - Investments in the direct lending market experience higher returns and lower volatility than the BSL market. - The direct lending market experiences negative returns much less frequently than the BSL market, given its higher yields. - Since the inception of the LSDI on September 30, 2014 through March 31, 2023, only the quarter ending March 31, 2023 reported a negative quarterly return whereas the BSL market has experienced eight quarters of negative returns.

-Comparison of Yields - LSDI (All Loans) to BSL Market
+Comparison of Yields - Lincoln Senior Debt Index (All Loans) to Broadly Syndicated Loan Market

-- Since inception of the index, the average yield of the LSDI has been approximately 9.5%. - Due to rising interest rates, the yield of the LSDI was 11.6% in the fourth quarter of 2022 a significant increase from 8.0% as of the fourth quarter of 2021. - The LSDI yield of 11.6% was the highest yield since inception of the index. - Over time, loans in the direct lending market yield approximately 4.0% to 5.0% more than BSLs.
+- Due to rising interest rates, the yield of the LSDI was 11.6% for the quarter ending March 31, 2023 unchanged from the prior quarter. - The LSDI yield of 11.6% was the highest yield since inception of the index.
+The yield for the BSL market was 9.4%.